plenigo/plenigo_wordpress_plugin/readme.txt

 Coming soon

 == Changelog ==
-= 1.1.30 - Coming soon!
-WooCommerce support, w00t!! =
-- Feature: If you have WooCommerce, you can enable the Plenigo Payment Gateway just like that!
-- Feature: You can even customize the text that will appear in the customer's bill.
-With replacement tags!

 = 1.1.29 - Fixes and Improvements =
 - Improved: a better CDN with less tracking cookies, nice!
 - Feature: Now you can customize a URL toexplain about metered views